goodiesavolonte/goodiesavolonte.github.io/_posts/2013-11-03-thin-crispy-coconut-cookies.md

 [<img class="alignnone size-full wp-image-630" alt="Thin Crispy Coconut Cookies" src="http://www.goodiesavolonte.com/wp-content/uploads/2013/11/thin-crispy-coconut-cookies-01.jpg" width="552" height="828" />](http://www.goodiesavolonte.com/wp-content/uploads/2013/11/thin-crispy-coconut-cookies-01.jpg)

 I have tried different methods for cutting the cookies.
 The first method I tried was to freeze the dough as a sausage then cut it in thin slices with a knife.
 It worked well but the slices were not always even.
 Also, the extra handling of the dough after being frozen makes it soften very quickly and difficult to work with.
 The best method I found was to roll the dough between two sheets of parchment paper, cut the cookies and then freeze.
-There is minimal manipulation of the dough once it&#8217;s taken out of the freezer, you just need to take the cookies off the paper and place them on a baking mat.
+There is minimal manipulation of the dough once it's taken out of the freezer, you just need to take the cookies off the paper and place them on a baking mat.
 Simple!

 What about you?
-What&#8217;s your favorite baked gifts?
+What's your favorite baked gifts?

 <div class="recipe-box">
   <h2 class="recipe-title">